Arrcturus/laliga-odoo/README.md

 # laliga
 ## _The best tool for team management in football leagues_
 A project to manage teams in La Liga

+## Project structure

+- `models/`: Contains the data models.
+  - `team.py`: Model for the teams.
+  - `player.py`: Model for the players.
+  - `contract.py`: Model for the contracts.
+  - `transfer.py`: Model for the transfers.
+- `views/`: Contains the XML views.
+  - `team.xml`: View for the teams.
+  - `player.xml`: View for the players.
+  - `contract.xml`: View for the contracts.
+  - `transfer.xml`: View for the transfers.